 Then autogenic training might be just the thing for you.
 It actively puts your mind, and therefore your body, into a relaxed state.
 Even the Buddhist monks practiced autogenic training, albeit in a slightly different form.
 It was the Berlin doctor and psychotherapist Johannes Heinrich Schultz who established this relaxation method, as we know it today, in the 1920s.

 His goal was to find a method that could be easily learned by everyone, and he succeeded in doing just that.
-Schultz was greatly influenced by the rise of hypnosis at the time.
-He used it to hone his techniques.
+Schultz let himself be strongly influenced by the upswing of the time in the Hypnosis influence.
+He used them to hone his techniques.
 He asked hypnotized people what they felt during their trance and developed his autogenic training based on these findings.

 But let's take a closer look at the term autosuggestion.
 It is also often described as "mental self-influence", which already describes pretty accurately what it is about here.
 Only with the power of your thoughts you influence your feelings and actions.
 The whole thing is based on the assumption that you can program your brain similar to a computer and you speak the programming language.